Secretprojectrevolution: Release

 Initially announced for a May 12, 2013 release, the film was eventually premiered on September 23, in a series of eighteen outdoor screenings across five cities in four countries: New York, Los Angeles, Toronto, Berlin and London.
-The following day, secretprojectrevolution was released in the same form in Chicago, San Francisco, Rome, Paris and Tel Aviv, the latter added last minute as the final location.
-All locations had been revealed shortly before events via Madonna's social media profiles.
-On September 24, the full film was uploaded onto YouTube and released via a new BitTorrent-based feature called Bundle, consisting of unlocked trailers and stills, plus three videos and a written message from Madonna, all locked but unlockable by submitting a valid email address.
+The following day, secretprojectrevolution was released in the same form in Chicago, San Francisco, Rome, Paris, and Tel Aviv, the latter added as the final location at the last minute.
+All locations had been revealed shortly before the events via Madonna's social media profiles.
+On September 24, the full film was uploaded to YouTube and released via a new BitTorrent-based feature called Bundle, which included unlocked trailers and stills, as well as three videos and a written message from Madonna, which were initially locked but could be unlock by submitting a valid email address.
 BitTorrent claims that BitTorrent Bundle is still an alpha-stage project.
 It is a proprietary format for distributing locked content along with a virtual storefront that presents consumers with ways that the artist has chosen to enable content unlocking, which can vary.

 During a screening in New York's Gagosian Gallery, Madonna made a personal appearance at the event, preceding the projection with a speech and following it with a live performance of Elliott Smith's "Between the Bars", accompanied by her son Rocco Ritchie as a dancer.
-Meanwhile, a 40-minute interview was uploaded onto YouTube, conducted in London by Vices Eddy Moretti, in which Madonna explains the circumstances that prompted her to realize the whole project.
+Meanwhile, a 40-minute interview was uploaded to YouTube, conducted in London by Vices Eddy Moretti, in which Madonna explains the circumstances that prompted her to realize the whole project.